James F. Walker: Walker's L.H. Double O.Q.

 Walker is perhaps best known for L.H.
 Double O.Q., often referred to as his Eisenhower Mona Lisa, although Wide World Photos referred to it as "Ike the Enigma."
 L.H.
 Double O.Q. won the Award for Collage, Casein, and Drawing in the 1964 Art Institute of Chicago, Chicago and Vicinity Show.
 His painting is a reference to Marcel Duchamp's 1919 painting L.H.O.O.Q.
 In this work, Duchamp simply painted a mustache and beard onto a postcard reproduction of the Mona Lisa.
 Walker went further.

 Walker's painting—probably his most famous and controversial work—caused a media stir.
 It was a satirical portrait of President Dwight D. Eisenhower in drag with a Mona Lisa smile.

 The big hit or most popular outrage, if you prefer—at this year's exhibit is a picture starkly titled, L.H.
 Double O.Q.
 It has the smiling face of President Eisenhower in a Mona Lisa pose, complete with headdress.
 A pair of false teeth floats in the sky.
 Somebody's antique hands—not Ike's—are in repose.

 A standalone photo in the Chicago Daily Defender called it "a 'kooky' portrait of Dwight D. Eisenhower in a Mona Lisa pose…" According to a caption from UPI Telephotos, Walker "titled it L.H.
 Double O.Q. for what was 'no special reason at all.'"
 Wide World Photos and UPI Telephotos broadcast photos of L.H.
 Double O.Q. to the world.
 Opinions on the piece fell roughly into two categories: "I like Ike," or "I don't like Ike."

-From the critics
+Reception

-"I found James Walker's collage, Creation of Eve, particularly good with its curious integration of old objects and new movement."
+Creation of Eve was described as "particularly good with its curious integration of old objects and new movement."